senuj05/Illini-Safe/README.md

 - **Predictive Modeling**: Uses historical data to predict future incidents.
 - **Visualization**: Graphs and maps to visualize the data.

-The machine learning models are built using Python libraries such as scikit-learn and TensorFlow.

 ## Other